odayibas/CS443/README.md

 ## FAQ

 __Q1:__ Which mobile development frameworks (iOS/Android/etc.) will be used during the course? <br/>
-__A1:__ Please do not consider that course as a "App development course".
+__A1:__ Please do not consider that course as an "App development course".
 "Mobile App development" is not one of the learning outcome objectives.
 We will use "mobile applications" as the main theme for implementing a cloud computing solution.

 __Q2:__ Which cloud service provider (vendor) will be used during the course (tutorials and/or project)? <br/>
 __A2:__ Any tool/framework of a major vendor can be used (please refer to "catalog desc." part).
 Project deliverables (reports/presentation/demo/etc.) will include details about external services used (but it has no effect on grading).
 In terms of our learning objectives, we will be more into "how you use these services/tools under which conditions".